Geology of Ontario: Phanerozoic

 Ordovician, Silurian and Devonian rocks and fossils can be found in the basins in the south and north of the province.

 Hudson Bay Lowlands

 The Hudson Bay Lowlands are a vast wetland located between the Canadian Shield and southern shores of Hudson Bay and James Bay.
-They contain an area called the Ring of Fire which is a massive planned chromite mining and smelting development project.
+They contain an area called the Ring of Fire (Northern Ontario) which is a massive planned chromite mining and smelting development project.

 By the fall of 2011, the Ring of Fire was considered "one of the largest potential mineral reserves in Ontario" with "more than 35 junior and intermediate mining and exploration companies covering an area of about "1.5 million hectares".

 Saint Lawrence Lowlands

 The Saint Lawrence Lowlands are a basin stretching from Windsor to Quebec City with very rich soil.

 Wisconsin glaciation

 The Wisconsin glaciation extended from approximately 75,000 to 11,000 years ago.
 The maximum ice extent occurred approximately 25,000–21,000 years ago during the last glacial maximum.